FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Method

 \section{Method}

-We introduce Fused Multi-class Gradient-weighted Class Activation Map (FM-G-CAM) investigating the reasoning behind the model prediction in a broader way compared to the existing methods, thereby aiming to increase explainability.
-In this section, we describe the background that led to the development of FM-G-CAM followed by a comprehensive explanation of the proposed FM-G-CAM algorithm.
+We introduce Fused Multi-class Gradient-weighted Class Activation Map (FM-G-CAM), which investigates the reasoning behind model predictions in a broader way than existing methods, thereby aiming to increase explainability.
+In this section, we describe the background that led to the development of FM-G-CAM, followed by a comprehensive explanation of the proposed FM-G-CAM algorithm.

-According to the relevant literature, there is a knowledge gap in XAI for computer vision predictions where more than one class is possible for an input image.
-Although techniques such as Deep Feature Factorisation \cite{collins2018deep} work towards this problem, these approaches focus more on dissecting an area classified as a single class into multiple classes.
-The proposed FM-G-CAM approach aims to provide a more holistic explanation of a CNN prediction without relying on one class.
+According to the relevant literature, there is a knowledge gap in XAI for computer vision predictions when more than one class is possible for an input image.
+Although techniques such as Deep Feature Factorisation \cite{collins2018deep} address this problem, these approaches focus more on dissecting an area classified as a single class into multiple classes.
+The proposed FM-G-CAM approach aims to provide a more holistic explanation of a CNN prediction without relying on a single class.